On the Efficiency of Highly Stratified Experiments: The Asymptotic Variance of Highly Stratified Experiments

 Similarly, define

 Finally, define

 The estimator $\hat \varsigma_n(1, 1)$ is constructed in one of two ways depending on the number of treated units in each block.
 If more than one unit in each block is treated, then we take the averages of all pairwise products of the treated units in each block, and average them across all blocks.
 We call this a ``within block" estimator.
 If instead only one unit in each block is treated, then we take the product of two treated units in \emph{adjacent} blocks.
-We call this a ``between block" estimator, and note that similar constructions have been used previously in \cite{abadie2008estimation}, \cite{bai2022inference}, \cite{bai2023inference-1}, and \cite{cytrynbaum2023designing}.
-The estimator $\hat \varsigma_n(0, 0)$ is constructed similarly. \cite{bai2023inference} compare the finite-sample properties of the ``within block" and ``between block" variance estimators via simulation.
-Their findings are that experimental designs which allow for a ``within block" variance estimator have better small sample inferential performance, at the cost of slightly increasing the mean-squared error of the estimator $\hat{\theta}_n$, relative to experimental designs which require the use of the ``between block" variance estimator.
-Under suitable assumptions, it follows from similar arguments to those in \cite{bai2022optimality} and \cite{bai2023inference} that $\hat \Sigma_{1, n} \stackrel{P}{\to} \Sigma_1$ and $\hat \Sigma_{2, n} \stackrel{P}{\to} \Sigma_2$.
-A natural estimator for $\mathbb{V}_\ast$ is therefore given by
+We call this a ``between block" estimator, and note that similar constructions have been used previously in \cite{abadie2008estimation}, \cite{bai2022inference}, \cite{bai2024inference-1}, and \cite{cytrynbaum2023designing}.
+The estimator $\hat \varsigma_n(0, 0)$ is constructed similarly.
+A natural estimator for $\mathbb{V}_\ast$ is then given by